Paul Foster (bowls)

-Paul James Foster MBE (born 13 March 1973) is a multiple world bowls champion who lives in Troon, Scotland.
+Paul James Foster MBE (born 13 March 1973) is a multiple world bowls champion from Scotland.
 He plays at Troon Portland (Outdoor) & Ambassador Prestwick (Indoor) bowling clubs.
+Foster has won four Commonwealth Games gold medals and 13 world indoor titles.

 Bowling career

 Indoor career

 Foster is the second most prolific winner of the World Indoor Championship singles title, behind six-times winner, pairs partner and close friend Alex Marshall.
 He has five wins from seven final appearances (in 1998, 2001, 2005, 2011 and 2017), with his two defeats coming in the 2013 final to Stewart Anderson and in the 2022 final to Les Gillett.

 In addition, Foster has won another eight world indoor titles, bringing his career record to 13.
 He has won the pairs five times, once with Hugh Duff in 2002 and four times with Alex Marshall (2011, 2012, 2013, and 2019).
 He has won the Mixed Pairs title with Laura Thomas in 2013 and 2014 and with Alison Merrien in 2022.

 He was the first bowler to win back-to-back major WBT titles and a record firth major WBT title in 2007, and in 2009, he added a record sixth, which made him the WBT world number one for the first time.
 So far, Foster has a record 11 WBT majors to his name.